Prepare to Get Excited!

 The Science Behind the Magic – The Architecture of a Conditioned Response – Exposing the Fragility of the “Reconsolidation Phase”

 We all know that a conditioned response has two parts: a stimulus that is conditioned, and the instant response that we have little or no conscious control over.
+The reason we have no conscious control is that the response occurs approximately 0.02 seconds after the stimulus is presented and our conscious mind lags behind by at least a whole half second.
+This is why cognitive strategies universally fail to change conditioned processes.

-It was nearly 20 years ago that I first learned about the neurological structures and processes that comprise the accurate “replay” of a conditioned response.
+It was over 20 years ago that I first learned about the neurological structures and processes that comprise the accurate “replay” of a conditioned response.
 I postulated that if we “interrupted” the “replay” of the conditioned response, without distracting from the response, that we would see a rapid and permanent failure of the response.

-Instead of viewing conditioned responses as “tough cookies” that would require intensive practice, discipline, and even deprivation in order to overcome, I tried to explain that conditioned responses were in fact incredibly fragile, and fast and easy to eliminate.
+Instead of viewing conditioned responses as “tough cookies” that would require intensive practice, discipline, and even deprivation in order to overcome, I tried to convince people that conditioned responses were in fact incredibly fragile, and fast and easy to eliminate.
 I wasn’t talking about distraction, but about “interruption” of that replay phase.

 I copped it from all sides, the talk therapists who wanted to worship at the alter of psychoanalysis, and the woo merchants who believed in rapid change but were lost in purple hat protocols and unvalidated mysticism as an explanation of what I had achieved.

-Fast forward to today and various areas of neurological research have finally exonerated my kooky hypothesis.
+Fast forward to today and various areas of neurological research have finally and comprehensively exonerated my hypothesis.
 Scientists universally call the replay phase “reconsolidation”, and have demonstrated that if we mess with (“disrupt”) this reconsolidation phase we not only “fail” to get the expected response, but we “fail” permanently.
 Just as Pavlov demonstrated over 100 years ago.

 In the interest of using consensus language to describe this “new” extinction technique, let’s use the well-accepted term these scientists have coined: “disruption of reconsolidation of the conditioned response”.